Read time: 8 minutes

-• Database partition is full or lack of memory space
+• Database partition is full or has insufficient memory.

 • Hardware failure